apache/incubator-kie-kogito-runtimes/README.md

 * To run a maven build over all repositories (only works if you cloned all repositories):

     ```shell
-    $ cd ~/projects/droolsjbpm
+    $ cd ~/projects/kiegroup
     $ droolsjbpm-build-bootstrap/script/mvn-all.sh -DskipTests clean install
     ```

     * Note: the `mvn-all.sh` script is working directory independent.

-* Warning: The first `mvn` build of a day will download the latest SNAPSHOT dependencies of other droolsjbpm projects, unless you build all those droolsjbpm projects from source.
+* Warning: The first `mvn` build of a day will download the latest SNAPSHOT dependencies of other kiegroup projects, unless you build all those kiegroup projects from source.
 Those SNAPSHOTS were build and deployed last night by Jenkins jobs.

-    * If you've pulled all changes (or cloned a repository) today, this is a good thing: it saves you from having to download and build all those other latest droolsjbpm projects from source.
+    * If you've pulled all changes (or cloned a repository) today, this is a good thing: it saves you from having to download and build all those other latest kiegroup projects from source.

     * If you haven't pulled all changes today, this is probably a bad thing: you 're probably not ready to deal with those new snapshots.